-In early 2020, we exceeded the ambitious goal we set in 2018 to conserve 10 billion liters of water by the end of 2020; together with our suppliers, we used sustainable manufacturing practices to save 11.3 billion liters of water (from a 2014 baseline).
-More recently, we have set ambitious new goals to create a water-resilient value chain and net positive water impact.
+After exceeding our ambitious goal to conserve 10 billion liters of water by 2020 from a 2014 baseline, we set new goals to create a water-resilient value chain and net positive water impact.

 We collaborate in several initiatives to address water scarcity and improve access to water and sanitation: